-1st place: 40 pts 2nd place: 32 pts 3rd place: 26 pts 4th place: 22 pts 5th place: 20 pts 6th place: 18 pts 7th place: 16 pts 8th place: 14 pts 9th place: 12 pts 10th place: 10 pts 11th place: 8 pts 12th place: 6 pts 13th place: 4 pts 14th place: 2 pts 15th place: 1 pt
+1st place: 40 pts 2nd place: 32 pts 3rd place: 26 pts 22 pts 4th place: 5th place: 20 pts 6th place: 18 pts 7th place: 16 pts 8th place: 14 pts 9th place: 12 pts 10th place: 10 pts 11th place: 8 pts 12th place: 6 pts 13th place: 4 pts 14th place on: 2 pts DNF: 1 pt No TX: 1 pt DNS: 0 pts 0 pts DQ: No Show: 0 pts 0 pts Novice:

 - 2. Multiple heats Olympic point system: - a.
 To determine overall positions when multiple events are run for points in each class, each heat is scored according to the "Olympic" system where the winner receives one point, second two points, third three points and so on, on an ascending scale so that last place receives the same number of points as machines that finish the event. - b.
 Any rider that does not receive the checkered flag will receive the same number of points as the last place, plus three points.
 Any rider that does not start a particular heat will receive the same number of points as the last place plus six points. - c.
 When more than one final heat is run on one day, all "Olympic" points earned in heats will be added together to decide the overall positions for the day's events.
 Ties will be decided by the highest finishing order in the last event or heat. - 3.
-Points will not be awarded for motorcycles not displaying number plates in compliance with section E-24 except at the discretion of the chief scorer. - 4.
-A rider may NOT enter in two different classes that are run simultaneously in the same heat and thus try to earn points in each class for the same ride. - 5.
-In the event there is a tie for a championship, that tie will be broken based on the number of wins in the series or class.
-If that does not break a tie, the number of second place finishes will be compared, then thirds, fourths, etc. until the tie is broken.
-If a tie remains, the best finish in the last race will determine the champion.
-Ties will be broken as they occur as well as at the end of the year. - 6.
-All race classes except money and novice will be awarded trophies.
-The number of trophies awarded is as follows: - a.
-Three entries: First place only. - b.
-Four or five entries: First and second place. - c.
-Six or more entries: First thru third place. - 7.
-The novice classes are not awarded trophies or season points. - 8.
-The money class money payout schedule is as follows:
+The Point structure for each heat is on a descending scale from first to last and is based upon the place the rider finished following the checkered flag: - a.
+Any rider who does not receive the checkered flag but started the heat race will receive one point and will be scored as a DNF.
+A race start for a heat race is defined as crossing the start/finish line after the start signal is given.